andreybond/rnu_thesis_latex/README.md

 This template implements the key layout and styling rules from the provided ISMA guidelines (A4, 12pt, Times New Roman/Calibri, 1.5 line spacing, mirrored margins, outer page numbers, table/figure caption placement, chapter-based numbering, and an alphabetized bibliography).

+Detailed LaTeX documentation can be found at \url{https://www.latex-project.org/help/documentation/}

 ## Installation

 To use this thesis template on Linux systems, you'll need to install XeLaTeX and additional packages: